sharetribe/flex-docs/src/docs/background/23-stripe-provider-onboarding-and-capabilities/index.md

 If you don't react to the changes, your marketplace will continue functioning as is until the deadline.
-After that, the payments will start failing for providers in your marketplace whose `card_payments` and `transfers` capabilities haven't been activated by providing enough identity verification information to Stripe.
+After that, the payments will start failing for providers in your marketplace whose `card_payments` and `transfers` Capabilities haven't been activated by providing enough identity verification information to Stripe.

 ---

-You can already start working, implementing and testing the provider onboarding and updating processes in your marketplace application.
+You can already start implementing and testing the provider onboarding and updating processes in your marketplace application.
-Before deploying these changes to production, we recommend that you wait for the migration on 8th of January.
+Before deploying these changes to production, we recommend that you wait for the migration on January 8th.
 The migration will make implementing things simpler regarding your existing provider accounts.

 ### Instructions for Flex subscriptions started after December 20th 2019